PencilCode/reference/documents/turtle/click.html.md

 click (e) -> moveto e
 </script>

 But `click` does not have to use the location of the mouse at all.
-In the following example, the location clicked is irrelevant (as long as it's on the canvas, of course).

 The following example counts the number of times the mouse is clicked, regardless of location.